 I began to work with mushroom kits in 2018 and displayed them as readymades in my thesis show, curious about mail-order mycology and the paradox of a network confined by a plastic bag; meanwhile, I was also collecting tumbleweeds, an abundant resource on the outskirts of LA county.
-The following text will appear in the catalog for our 2018 degree show, Rattlesnake Bells in the Desert.
+The following text appears in the exhibition catalog Rattlesnake Bells in the Desert.

 Scroll to the end to watch the video included in the exhibition.